Sammy Davis Jr.: Political beliefs and activism

-Nixon invited Davis and his wife Altovize to sleep in the White House in 1973, the first time African Americans were invited to do so.
+Nixon invited Davis and his wife Altovise to sleep in the White House in 1973, the first time African Americans were invited to do so.
 The Davises spent the night in the Lincoln Bedroom.

 Davis later said he regretted supporting Nixon, accusing him of making promises on civil rights that he did not keep.

-"By early 1973, a desperate Sy Marsh (Davis's agent) told (Jesse) Jackson that Davis really needed help getting out of the Nixon imbroglio (1972 reelection endorsement).
-"Jesse (Jackson) said, 'If you can come up with $25,000 for my charity (Operation PUSH), then (have Davis) come to Chicago,'" Marsh recalls."
+Davis attended the 1972 Black Exposition in Chicago organized by Jesse Jackson's Operation PUSH where he referenced his newfound unpopularity due to his endorsement stating, "disagree, if you will, with my politics, but I will not allow anyone to take away the fact that I am black," and performed his classic "I've Gotta Be Me".
 Davis later supported Jesse Jackson's 1984 campaign for president.